CrayLabs/SmartSim/doc/experiment.rst

   To create a workflow, we *initialize* an ``Experiment`` object once at the beginning of the Python driver script.
-  To create an Experiment, we specify a name and the system launcher of which we will execute the driver script on.
+  To create an Experiment, we specify a name and the system launcher with which we will execute the driver script.
-  We are running the example on a Slurm machine and as such will set the `launcher` argument to `slurm`.
+  Here, we are running the example on a Slurm machine and as such will set the `launcher` argument to `slurm`.

   .. code-block:: python